red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 Additionally, 5th step is very convenient as it may automate generation and testing procedures.
 As we know, mistakes in blockchain are very severe and potentially devastating.
 Not to mention if the problem occurs in the genesis block.

 For the sake of this project, we need to make absolutely sure this process works as expected and genesis file is correct.
-Therefore, we plan, as part of CI procedure, to start a Besu network using generated genesis and check values by using regular contract calls.
+Therefore, we plan, as part of CI procedure, to start a Besu network using generated genesis and check stored values by using regular contract calls.
 This may require effort, however, it is fundamental to ensure genesis correctness.

 ### Implementation phases
 1. Create hardhat task invoking current development process (deployAll)